bxparks/AceTime/USER_GUIDE.md

 from the UTC time using various transition rules.

-Both meanings of "time zone" are supported by the `TimeZone` class using 3 different types as follows:
+Both meanings of "time zone" are supported by the `TimeZone` class using 3 different types as defined by the value of `getType()`:

-* `TimeZone::kTypeManual`: a fixed base offset and optional DST offset from UTC
+* `TimeZone::kTypeManual` (1): a fixed base offset and optional DST offset from UTC
-* `TimeZone::kTypeBasic`: utilizes a `BasicZoneProcessor` which can be encoded with (relatively) simple rules from the ZoneInfo Database
+* `BasicZoneProcessor::kTypeBasic` (3): utilizes a `BasicZoneProcessor` which
+  can be encoded with (relatively) simple rules from the ZoneInfo Database
-* `TimeZone::kTypeExtended`: utilizes a `ExtendedZoneProcessor` which can handle all zones in the ZoneInfo Database
+* `ExtendedZoneProcessor::kTypeExtended` (4): utilizes a `ExtendedZoneProcessor`
+  which can handle all zones and links in the ZoneInfo Database

 The class hierarchy of `TimeZone` is shown below, where the arrow means "is-subclass-of" and the diamond-line means "is-aggregation-of".
 This is an